I just can’t get enough of these pineapple teriyaki pork kabobs! These sweet, salty, and scrumptious kabobs are perfect for your next summer barbecue!

 Then just fill your skewers.
 I alternate pork and a few veggies, usually fitting about 4 pieces of pork on each skewer.
 I almost always end up with a few veggie only skewers (you can see them on top in the photo below) which end up just as yummy as the others 🙂

-Once your skewers are complete season them with a little salt, pepper, garlic powder, and chili powder.
+Once your skewers are complete season the pork kabobs with a little salt, pepper, garlic powder, and chili powder.

 Throw them on the grill for about 15 minutes or until pork is cooked all the way through and wah-lah!
 You have a super delicious and refreshing summer entree!